 Currently only full-time registered students may use medical services at the Hamre Center for Health & Wellness (HWC).
 For those of you with the United Health student insurance plan, any services (including labs and procedures) that are received at the HWC are reimbursed at 100% without a deductible.
 At this time we do not see faculty, staff, or alumni.

 There is no charge for an office visit to see a nurse, nurse practitioner, or doctor for most appointments at the HWC.
 However, if together with your provider, you decide that labs, imaging studies, referrals to specialists or therapists are necessary, there is a charge for those services.
 See the insurance and billing section for more on this topic.

-The medical team is currently made up of an MD-MPH, two nurse practitioners, a triage RN and a medical assistant.
+The medical team is currently made up of an MD-MPH, nurse practitioner and a physician assistant a triage RN and a medical assistant.
 Usually severity of illness combined with schedule availability determines who on the medical team you should see.